Defining binary phylogenetic trees using parsimony: Introduction

 \section{Introduction}

 Mathematical phylogenetics is concerned with reconstructing the evolutionary (leaf-labeled) trees of species based on data.
 Typically, the data comes in the form of an alignment (e.g. aligned DNA, RNA or proteins or aligned binary sequences like absence or presence of certain morphological characteristics), whose columns are also often referred to as characters.
 While no tree reconstruction method can guarantee to recover the true tree for all data sets, it has long been known that in some special cases a tree is uniquely defined by certain alignments.
-One such example is due to the classic theorem by Buneman \cite{Buneman1971}: If you take a phylogenetic tree $T$ and regard all its edges as bipartitions of the species set labeling the leaves, you can summarize the resulting binary characters in set, which we refer to as alignment $A_1(T)$.
+One such example is due to the classic theorem by Buneman \cite{Buneman1971}: If one takes a phylogenetic tree $T$ and regard all its edges as bipartitions of the species set labeling the leaves, one can summarize the resulting binary characters in a set, which we refer to as alignment $A_1(T)$.
 A re-formulated version of Buneman's theorem states that $A_1(T)$ then uniquely defines $T$ \cite{Fischer2019}.
-Note that $A_1(T)$ contains all binary characters which induce precisely one change on $T$ (namely on the edge which they correspond to).
+Note that $A_1(T)$ consists of all binary characters which induce precisely one change on $T$ (namely on the edge which they correspond to).

 A natural question arising from this scenario is if $A_k(T)$ defines $T$ for any value $k\geq 1$, i.e. when $k$ changes are allowed rather than just one.
-It has recently been shown that indeed $A_2(T)$ defines $T$, but that unfortunately, for all $k\geq 3$, $A_k(T)$ does \emph{not} define $T$ whenever $T$ has $2k$ leaves.
-In the present note, we will prove the positive result that generally, $A_k(T)$ defines $T$ whenever $n \geq 20k$, where $n$ denotes the number of leaves of $T$.
+It has recently been shown that $A_2(T)$ indeed defines $T$, but that unfortunately, for all $k\geq 3$, $A_k(T)$ does \emph{not} define $T$ whenever $T$ has $2k$ leaves.
+In the present note, we will prove the positive result that $A_k(T)$ always defines $T$ whenever $n \geq 20k$, where $n$ denotes the number of leaves of $T$.